 Learn how freelancing in Argentina works in 2026: Monotributo, CUIT registration, invoices, foreign payments, and Flexhire.

 Yes.
 Argentina allows individuals to provide services independently.
-The common route for many freelancers is to register as a monotributista, which is designed for small taxpayers and combines several tax and social-security obligations into one monthly payment.
+The common route for many freelancers is to register as a monotributista, a small taxpayer under ARCA's simplified tax regime that combines several tax and social-security obligations into one monthly payment.
 If your income, activity type, or operating structure exceeds Monotributo limits, you may need to use the general regime instead.

 The key distinction is that freelancing is not just about the label in your contract.
 If one client controls your schedule, tools, exclusivity, supervision, and day-to-day work like an employer, the relationship may look more like employment.
 That is why proper contracting, multiple-client positioning, deliverable-based work, and clear records matter.